-The Directors visit the Investment Adviser at least annually for a comprehensive review of the portfolio, its valuation methodology and general strategy.
+The Directors visit the Investment Adviser at least annually for a comprehensive review of the portfolio, its valuations methodology and general strategy.
 The Directors deem it appropriate to review the valuations of the investment portfolio on a quarterly basis.
-The schedule of Directors and Committee meetings is shown on page 35.
+The schedule of Directors and Committee meetings is shown below.